The top 8 things to keep in your first aid kit in 2025.

 It depends on the outcome of your first aid risk assessment.
 You can get up to date information on undertaking a first aid risk assessment here

 Common sense says that it’s important to have a well-stocked first aid kit so you can deal with minor incidents and accidents.
 It should be kept out of the reach of children and stored in a cool and dry place.
 It is important to regularly check the expiry dates of the items in your first aid kit, especially sterile items such as bandages, sterile eye pads and plasters and to replace with new ones.
-Also, if you use an item from the kit, ensure it is swiftly replaced.
+Also, if you use an item from the first aid kit, ensure it is swiftly replaced.

 First Aid Kit Legal Requirements